atreyi-biswas/Data-Structure-Lab-CS2172/README.md

 Each folder is named by assignment number and includes the problem statement (if available), explanation, and the C code.

-- 📁 Assignment 1 – Array Concepts
+- 📁 Assignment 1 – Array Concepts (with and without dynamic memory allocation)
 - 📁 Assignment 2 – Stack
 - 📁 Assignment 3 – Queues
 - 📁 Assignment 4 –